Trapped modes in electromagnetic waveguides: Waveguides without separation of variables

 where the constant $\kappa(\pi)$ is defined in (\ref{TransEqnLemmaX}). \end{lemma} Again we give the proof of this result below.
 Inserting (\ref{Lemma2DPF}) in (\ref{EstimaInterX}) and using that $\varphi$ satisfies (\ref{Spectral2DX}), we obtain

 By solving (\ref{TransEqnLemmaX}), we get $\kappa(\pi)\approx4.0214$, $\kappa(\sqrt{5\pi^2})\approx6.0827$ and so

 This shows that $\tilde{\E}_{p}$ satisfies (\ref{QtyToEstimateX}) and that the discrete spectrum of $A$ has at least one eigenvalue.
 Admittedly, this is not a completely rigorous proof because at the end we exploit the value of $\lambda_\bullet$ computed numerically with a finite element method.
 This is the reason why we do not write a proposition.
 However $\lambda_\bullet$ has been obtained with a rather refined mesh and error estimates can be established concerning its computation.
 Moreover, from the min-max principle, we know that the numerical approximations we get are upper bounds for $\lambda_\bullet$ if we neglect the rounding errors made by the computer.
-As a consequence, we are convinced that $\sigma_{\mrm{d}}(A)\ne\emptyset$.\\
+As a consequence, we are convinced that $\sigma_{\mrm{d}}(A)\ne\emptyset$. \begin{remark} Numerically we find that the Dirichlet Laplacian in $\Om$ has a non-empty discrete spectrum with a smallest eigenvalue approximately equal to 12.72.
+Since it is larger than $\pi^2$, we could not exploit Theorem \ref{ThmBigRes} to deduce directly that $\sigma_{\mrm{d}}(A)\ne\emptyset$. \end{remark} We end this paragraph by establishing the two technical results used above. \\